The history of human culture has seen countless empires rise and fall.

 The Portuguese Empire was the earliest and longest-lived colonial empire in European History.

-The period ranges from the capture of Ceuta in 1415 to return of Macau to China in 1999 (almost six centuries).
+The period ranges from the capture of Ceuta in 1415 to the return of Macau to China in 1999 (almost six centuries).

 In 1488, Bartolomeu Dias reached the African coast of the Cape of Good Hope, and in 1498, Vasco da Gama reached Goa, India.

-At its height in the year 1815, the Portuguese Empire covered regions known today as Brazil, Mozambique, Zambia, and Zimbabwe, as well as other areas of Africa that extended across four million square miles.
+At its height in the year 1815, the Portuguese Empire covered regions known today as Brazil, Mozambique, Zambia, and Zimbabwe, as well as other areas of Africa that extended across staggering four million square miles.

 9. Yuan dynasty